 Use the toothpick to apply your mixture; it’ll likely be thick – especially as it dries – so dab enough of it into the chip so that you’ve OVERFILLED the area.
 It doesn’t matter at this point if it’s not perfectly smooth because you’ll be using the straight blade later to level it.
 Either clean the lid between applications or have a few new ones on hand to keep the mixture untainted by dry paint.
 Remix and fill any other chips as needed then let it dry for at least 24 hours to get a good bond.
 The tape will help you avoid walking over these areas as they dry!

 Once dry, take the straight blade and hold it flush against the floor near the edge of your repair.
 Make sure the blade is centered on the repair so it reaches both edges if it’s a wide chip.
 Slide the blade along so it shaves off any overfill leaving a smooth surface.
 If you’re happy with the result, remove all the green tape.
 If for any reason there are still some voids in the repair, you can reapply again using the same steps.

-Here’s how it looked after the first application of filler and pass of the blade (I took the green tape off for the photograph, but you should leave it on until you’re completely finished).
+Here’s how it looks after the first application of filler and pass of the blade (I took the green tape off for the photograph, but you should leave it on until you’re completely finished).

 Here’s a reminder of how it looked before:

 And here’s the kitchen now.
 It takes some prep work and patience but the final results were well worth it to extend the life of my floor until we can afford to replace it.